 The process for an emergency removal of students is described in the Interim Action section of the Penn State Student Code of Conduct.
 The process for administrative leave for employees will be managed consistent with HR and departmental policies.

-Procedures for Reports of Title IX Sexual Misconduct Filed Against a Student or Employee
+Procedures for Reports of Title IX Sexual Misconduct Filed Against an Employee and Reports of Title IX Sexual Misconduct Filed Against a Student

 A. Informal Report